LVM3: Induction of upgraded cryogenic stage

 The C25 stage with nearly 25 t propellant load will be replaced by the C32, with a higher propellant load of 32 t.
 The C32 stage will be re-startable and with uprated CE-20 engine.
 Total mass of avionics will be brought down by using miniaturised components.
 On 30 November 2020, Hindustan Aeronautics Limited delivered an aluminium alloy-based cryogenic tank to ISRO.
 The tank has a capacity of 5755 kg of fuel, and a volume of 89 m³.

 On 9 November 2022, CE-20 cryogenic engine of upper stage was tested with an uprated thrust regime of 21.8 tonnes in November 2022.
 Along a suitable stage with additional propellant loading this could increase payload capacity of LVM3 to GTO by up to 450 kg.
 On 23 December 2022, CE-20 engine E9 was hot tested for a duration of 650 seconds.
 For the first 40 seconds of the test, the engine was operated at 20.2 tonne thrust level, after this engine was operated at 20 tonne off-nominal zones and then for 435 seconds it was operated at 22.2 tonne thrust level.
 With this test, the 'E9' engine has been qualified for induction in flight.
 It is hoped that after introduction of this stage, GTO payload capacity can be raised to 6 tonnes.

+On 10 March 2026, ISRO tested a sea level hot test of the CE-20 engine at 22 tonnes using nozzle protection system and multi-element igniter.
+Test was successful and lasted 165 seconds.
+Previous tests were conducted at 19 tonnes.
+This engine in particular has undergone record number of hot tests (20) successfully.
+It has also demonstrated several key technologies at 20 & 22 tonne thrust, including the Gaganyaan mission.
+Another CE-20 test was also done on engine E18 for use in the upgraded C32 stage in July 2026.

+On 9 September 2026, ISRO conducted flight acceptance hot test of cryogenic engine for the seventh launch M7.
+The CE20 engine was tested at 22 tonne thrust level.